-A participant may withdraw all or a portion of his/her benefits derived from salary reduction, rollovers or the vested portion of employer contributions, and earnings thereon, on account of hardship, as defined by the Plan and applicable IRS regulations.
+A participant may withdraw all or a portion of his/her benefits derived from salary reduction on account of hardship, as defined by the Plan and applicable IRS regulations.
 Under these rules, the participant must exhaust the possibilities of all other distributions, loans, etc. available under the Plan and meet certain other requirements.
 Upon receiving a hardship withdrawal, the participant's elective contributions are suspended for six calendar months.